-- 40. Paragraph 187A(4)(b) should not be read to preclude the retention of IP addresses or port numbers allocated to a subscriber, or a communication or a device by the service provider.
-That information can be required to be retained by subsection 187A(2)(b). - 41.
+- 198. Paragraph 187A(4)(b) operates to exclude information of a certain character from retention obligations-being information an internet access service provider has about destinations on the internet that the provider only has because it provides that service.
+While internet access services are used to both send and receive information, received information is still of the above character and excluded by the paragraph.
+However, this paragraph does not exclude any provider from retaining information about the identifiers it assigns, on a permanent or transient basis, to an account, device or relevant service, such as network address translation (NAT) information. - 199.
+Paragraph 187A(4)(b) is not intended to preclude the retention of IP addresses or port numbers allocated to a subscriber, or a communication or a device by the service provider.
+That information can be required to be retained by subsection 187A(2)(b). - 200.
 Paragraph 187A(4)(c) will provide that the requirements to keep data under section 187A will not apply to data about a communication that has been carried by means of another relevant service operated by another service provider, but which is using the relevant service operated by the service provider.
 The purpose of this provision is to ensure that the provider of an underlying service, such as an internet access service, is not required to keep information about communications that are passing 'over the top' of the underlying service and that are being carried by means of another relevant service, such as a VoIP service, operated by another provider.
 This exception only applies, however, to the extent that it relates to such a communication.
-In the above example, the provider of the underlying internet access service could be required to retain information including information about the subscriber to the internet access service (subparagraph 187A(2)(a)(i)), and the date and time at which the subscriber connected and disconnected from the internet access service (paragraph 187A(2)(d)), subject to prescription of that data by regulation. - 42.
+In the above example, the provider of the underlying internet access service could be required to retain information including information about the subscriber to the internet access service (subparagraph 187A(2)(a)(i)), and the date and time at which the subscriber connected and disconnected from the internet access service (paragraph 187A(2)(d)), subject to prescription of that data by regulation. - 201.
 Paragraph 187A(4)(d) will provide that the requirements to keep data under section 187A will not apply to information that a service provider is required to delete because of a determination made under section 99 of the Telecommunications Act.
-An example of such a determination is the Telecommunications (Service Provider-Identity Checks for Pre-paid Public Mobile Carriage Services) Determination 2013. - 43.
+An example of such a determination is the Telecommunications (Service Provider-Identity Checks for Pre-paid Public Mobile Carriage Services) Determination 2013. - 202.
 Paragraph 187A(4)(e) will provide that a service provider is not required to keep information about the location of a telecommunications device that is not information used by the service provider in relation to the relevant service to which the device is connected.
 This could include, for example, a record of which cell tower, base station or other network access point a device was connected to.
 This provision will ensure, however, that service providers are not required to generate and keep location records that are more detailed than or different to the location records used in relation to the relevant service.